Revolutionary Antimicrobial Peptides: A New Hope in the Battle Against Citrus Greening

 How BIRD-2 Peptide Takes Down B-Cell Lymphoma?

-The anti-apoptotic factor Bcl-2 is over-expressed in B-cell lymphoma cells as their main survival mechanism by binding to IP3R2 on the endoplasmic reticulum (ER).
+The anti-apoptotic factor Bcl-2 is over-expressed in B-cell lymphoma cells as their primary survival mechanism by binding to IP3R2 on the endoplasmic reticulum (ER).
 In this study, a cell-penetrating version of the BIRD-2 peptide (Bcl-2/IP3R Disrupter-2 peptide with a TAT sequence) made by LifeTein was used to break up the complex formed by Bcl-2 and IP3R2 in human diffuse large B-cell lymphoma (DLBCL) cells.
 Ca2+ signaling-related events are suggested to be the killing mechanism of BIRD-2 peptide on DLBCL cells.

-BIRD-2, a peptide that specifically disrupts the Bcl2/IP3R complex, was utilized to further verify the mitochondrial Ca2+ regulatory mechanism via the Bmal1-Bcl2/IP3R signaling pathway.
+BIRD-2, a peptide that explicitly disrupts the Bcl2/IP3R complex, was utilized to further verify the mitochondrial Ca2+ regulatory mechanism via the Bmal1-Bcl2/IP3R signaling pathway.
 It was found that BIRD-2 aggravated mitochondrial Ca2+ overload and apoptosis in vitro.

 Purchase BIRD-2 peptide now.
 Click here.